-*- Mode:Python; indent-tabs-mode:nil; tab-width:4; encoding:utf-8 -*-

 [docs]class TestInnerFuncs(UnitTestCase):

-u"""Test some other functions involved in patching"""
+"""Test some other functions involved in patching"""

 [docs] def setUp(self):